vashishtmegha/SQL_IG_Clone_Project/README.md

 # Analysing User Behaviour on Instagram Clone
-The SQL project is based on the IG model to create a cone of the Instagram database.
+The main objective of the project is :
+To comprehend the social media data structure.
+Analyze user behavior patterns in the database.
+Examine metrics like active users, popular posts, and engagement levels, bots.
+Identify trends and insights to increase the business growth.